UNCSRP/Predicting-Arsenic-and-Manganese-Contamination-in-Private-Well-Water-with-Machine-Learning-An-Integ/README.md

 # P1012-NC_Well_Arsenic
+> Analyses used to determine if geologic factor and well construction characteristics can predict metal contamination and what thresholds are certain wells more vulnerable.

 # 1. Data Imputation
 - Using random forest to impute the predictor variables and Quantile Regression Imputation of Left-Censored Data (QRILC) to impute each metal concentration